orchidsoftware/orchid.software/docs/en/docs/custom-template.md

 }
 ```

-All data from the `query` method will be passed to your template.
+Any data returned by the `query` method will be passed to your template and can be accessed using Blade syntax.
+For example:

 ```php
 // ...
 Screen